Teirdalin/Cats-Blender-Plugin-Teirdalin-Unofficial/README.md

 If you wanna toss money at me, there's a support button in the app.
 For any real issues, please refer to the "Need Help?" button under Credits.

-If you really want to support the project just spread the word about this branch.
+If you really want to support the project just spread the word about this branch, maybe make a discord and toss me an invite, @Teirdalin

 V2 Update:
 Created a Rigify to Mixamo conversion script.
 Protects extra bones and bindings.
 Would appreciate some testing done on this.